 - Akiha's Normal Ending: Distant Reed Warbler.
 SHIKI is dead, but Akiha is a mindless monster that feeds regularly on Shiki's blood.
 Poor Shiki has nothing but wait until she returns to her old self again, which seems pretty unlikely.Even if Akiha's eyes are not staring at anything, I'll keep smiling until the end of the world.
 So that one day, when Akiha wakes up I would be able to greet her like it was another normal day and say hi.

-- Makihisa Tohno had been portrayed as a ruthless bastard, due to abusing Kohaku, orchestrating the extermination of the Nanayas and imprisoning his SHIKI.
-However, after Shiki reads his diary, he shows regret for raping Kohaku and comments that the reason he imprisoned SHIKI instead of killing him, was because they were apparently close and hoped that he would recover his mind one day.
-This is sad, since it shows that he was a caring father after all.
+- Makihisa Tohno had been portrayed as a ruthless bastard, due to abusing Kohaku, orchestrating the extermination of the Nanayas and imprisoning his biological son SHIKI.
+However, after Shiki reads his diary, he shows regret for raping Kohaku and comments that the reason he imprisoned SHIKI instead of killing him was because they were apparently close and hoped that he would recover his mind one day.
+It shows that he was a caring father after all.

 - Hisui's True Ending: Midday Moon.
 It features a powerful double-whammy: First, Akiha dies protecting Kohaku from SHIKI.
 This is pretty terrible on its own, since it shows that she cares for someone other than just Shiki, and because if it hadn't been for Shiki's appearance, she wouldn't have been distracted enough to let that attack happen.
 In other words, it's your fault that she dies.
 Killing SHIKI lacks any real satisfaction or closure, as a result.